 Claim 1.
-If φ is satisfiable then G has a vertex cover of size k.
+If φ is satisfiable then G has a vertex cover of size v + 2c.

 Proof of Claim 1.
 Suppose φ is satisfiable, and let a be a truth-value assignment that makes φ true.
-Here is how to select a vertex cover of G of size k.
+Here is how to select a vertex cover of G of size v + 2c.

 - (a) For each variable x, if a(x) = T then select the vertex gadget-vertex labeled x.
 Otherwise, select the vertex-gadget vertex labeled \overline{x} .
 That puts one vertex for each vertex gadget in the vertex cover, which covers the edges within vertex gadgets. - (b) For each clause $C = (\ell_1 \vee \ell_2 \vee \ell_3)$, find a literal l_i that truth-value assignment a makes true.
-Select the clause-gadget vertices that correspond to the other two literals, leaving the literal labeled l_i unselected.
+Select the clause gadget vertices that correspond to the other two literals, leaving the vertex labeled l_i unselected.
 That covers all edges within clause gadgets.

-There is no room to select any more vertices, but the part 3 edges between clause gadgets and vertex gadgets need to be covered.
+There is no room to select any more vertices, so the part 3 edges between clause gadgets and vertex gadgets need to be covered by the vertices that have already been selected.
 The unselected vertex u in a clause gadget corresponds to a true literal l_i (under truth-value assignment a).
 A part 3 edge connects u to a vertex-gadget vertex v labeled l_i , and, since l_i is true, vertex v was selected, and edge $\{u, v\}$ is covered by v.
 No more vertices need to be added.

 Claim 2.
-If G has a vertex cover of size k then φ is satisfiable.
+If G has a vertex cover of size v + 2c then φ is satisfiable.

 Proof of Claim 2.
-Suppose G has a vertex cover S of size k.
+Suppose G has a vertex cover S of size v + 2c.
 We know that S must select exactly one vertex from each vertex gadget and exactly two vertices from each clause gadget.
 Define truth-value assignment a so that a(x) = T if the vertex-gadget vertex labeled x is in S, and choose a(x) = F if the vertex-gadget vertex labeled \overline{x} is in S.

-Consider a clause gadget C. It has one vertex u that is not in vertex cover S. Suppose u is labeled by l .
-There is an edge between u and a vertex-gadget vertex v that is also labeled l .
+Consider a clause gadget C. It must have one vertex u that is not in vertex cover S. Suppose u is labeled by literal l .
+There is an edge in G between u and a vertex-gadget vertex v that is also labeled l .
 Since S is required to cover all edges, and S does not contain u, S must contain v.

-But truth-value assignment a is defined so that literal l is true; if v is labeled x then a(x) = T, and if v is labeled x then a(x) = T, making x true.
-Therefore, the clause of x that corresponds to clause gadget x has a true literal, namely x.
+But truth-value assignment a has been defined so that literal l is true; that is, if v is labeled x then a(x) = T, and if v is labeled \overline{x} then a(x) = F, making \overline{x} true.
+Therefore, the clause of φ that corresponds to clause gadget C has a true literal, namely l .

 The two claims show that the algorithm described above is a mapping reduction from 3-SAT to VCP.
-It should be obvious that the algorithm runs in polynomial time.
+(It should be obvious that the algorithm runs in polynomial time.)

-15.5 The Independent Set Problem
+17.5 The Independent Set Problem

-Definition 15.7.
+Definition 17.12.
 Suppose G = (V, E) is a simple graph.
 An independent set of G is a set $S \subseteq V$ such that no two members of S are connected by an edge.
 That is, if u and v are different members of S, then $\{u, v\} \notin E$.

-Definition 15.8.
+Definition 17.13.
 The Independent Set Problem (ISP) is the following decision problem.